ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * GLOBAL (Texture)

 ## Problems
-* Checkpoint Warping/Backtracking only moves P1, only P1 controls Checkpoint UI
+* Checkpoint Warp Menu only P1 controls Checkpoint UI
 * Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Gravity switches on Space Gadget only alter P1's gravity
 * "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind